 Today, thanks in part to TAG’s efforts, over 40 HIV drugs and combination therapies have been approved by the FDA.
 Twenty five million people with HIV around the world are now receiving combination treatment – but thirty years after TAG’s founding, we still don’t have a cure or a vaccine for HIV.

-Throughout 2022, we’ll be honoring three decades of action, advocacy, and achievements that have transformed the lives and prognoses of people living with HIV, viral hepatitis (HCV) and tuberculosis (TB).
-We’ll show you how our past has formed our Mission, Vision, and Values as we move forward.
+Throughout 2022, we honored three decades of action, advocacy, and achievements that transformed the lives and prognoses of people living with HIV, viral hepatitis (HCV) and tuberculosis (TB).
+We showed you how our past has formed our Mission, Vision, and Values as we move forward.

 We couldn’t have made it to this point without your dedication and support.
 Time and again you’ve advanced our work and our mission through solidarity and generosity.
-As we kick-off our 30th anniversary, we hope that you’ll consider supporting TAG as we continue our vital work.
+As we kick-off our 2023, 31st year, we hope that you’ll consider supporting TAG as we continue our vital work.

 Longtime TAG board member Kevin Goetz, and Ellen Wolf, a pillar of the Palm Springs, CA community, hosted an event to introduce the work of TAG to Palm Springs.
 We also gave a “Courage in Action” award to Karl Schmid, for his work fighting stigma of PLWHIV and promoting the U=U message.
 Karl opens this video by saying “Well we’re here celebrating 30 years of Treatment Acton Group, TAG.
 People like Mark [Harrington] here who started this 30 years ago are the reason that I’m standing here alive today.”